You started a new business. Or you own an existing one that is moving into the realm of employees.

 - Which employees routinely skip breaks or lunch hours

-- Which employees regularly come in large or leave early
+- Which employees regularly come in late or leave early

-` None of these things can be accurately tracked or measures with manual processes.
+None of these things can be accurately tracked or measured with manual processes.

 Integrations are key to expanded functionality.